 The small villages provide a variety of tearooms and pubs for a bite of lunch.
 Throughout the year on Fridays there is a street market in Ennis where organic local food and vegetables can be found.

 For those who wish to stretch their legs the day might start with a climb of Mullaghmore to view the limestone rock terrain and flowers close at hand.
 An afternoons excursion to Caher Commaun, one of the many prehistoric stone forts that survive in the Burren could be followed by a stop at a pub overlooking the Carron Vally and then a leisurely drive along Liscannor Bay.

-You may arrange with our housekeeper to prepare dinner for you in the evening, using locally sourced food of the best Burren quality. in this case you might purchase an interesting bottle of wine and an antiquarian book at Patrick Egan's pub and shop in Liscannor.
+You may arrange with our housekeeper to prepare dinner for you in the evening, using locally sourced food of the best Burren quality. in this case you might purchase an interesting bottle of wine and an antiquarian book at Patrick Egan's pub as you look out on the Wild Atlantic Way Liscannor.
 You could stop in Ennistymon at the Courthouse art gallery and take a stroll through the small hilly town, with its river that cascades through the town.

 The well known links golf course of Lahinch is worth a visit together with a stroll along the promenade to watch the surfers in their wetsuits who look like seals as they wade out into the Atlantic breakers of Liscannor Bay through out the year.

 Further South and close to Loop Head is the Doonbeg golf course, and the lighthouse that marks the start of the Shannon Estuary.
 Ballyportry Castle is a genuine late medieval 15th century Gaelic tower house, that is sypathetically restored.
 Ballyportry Castle works well for multi generational family holidays, and for those who wish to experience an authentic and spacious tower house.